bharathrajmurugesanin-eng/FSM_for_Sequence_Detector/README.md

 # FSM_for_Sequence_Detector
+# EXP NO.6.A.
+Sequence Detector Using Moore Machine and Mealy Machine

 # Aim
 To design and simulate a Finite-State-Machine-for-Sequence-Detector-1011 using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 environment.